|Intraday electricity market|

 According to the said Report intraday prices tend to correlate with day-ahead prices, because intraday markets usually open the trading session on the day before delivery as a continuation of day-ahead markets.

-Intraday prices should also correlate well with imbalance prices, because the latter represent the prices that balancing responsible parties pay (or receive) for their residual imbalances.
+Intraday prices should also correlate well with imbalance prices, because the latter represent the prices that balancing responsible parties (BRPs) pay (or receive) for their residual imbalances.

 In this respect, the design of balancing markets is essential to enable efficient intraday price formation.